0xPolygonMiden/miden-vm/docs/src/design/chiplets/bitwise.md

 s \cdot \left(z -(z_p \cdot 16 + \sum_{i=0}^3(2^i \cdot (a_i + b_i - 2 \cdot a_i \cdot b_i)))\right) = 0 \text{ | degree} = 3
 $$

-## Bitwise chiplet bus constraints
+## Chiplets bus constraints

-To simplify the notation for describing bitwise constraints on the chiplet bus, we'll first define variable $u$, which represents how $a$, $b$, and $z$ in the execution trace are reduced to a single value.
+To simplify the notation for describing bitwise constraints on the chiplets bus, we'll first define variable $u$, which represents how $a$, $b$, and $z$ in the execution trace are reduced to a single value.
 Denoting the random values received from the verifier as $\alpha_0, \alpha_1$, etc., this can be achieved as follows.

 $$
 u = \alpha_0 + \alpha_1 \cdot op_{bit} + \alpha_2 \cdot a + \alpha_3 \cdot b + \alpha_4 \cdot z